 - Click the checkbox for "allow this attendee to scan for sessions".

-When that individual is ready to scan badges, he/she will navigate to the agenda details session in the app that you've assigned them to scan badges for.
+When that individual is ready to scan badges, they will navigate to the agenda details session in the app that you've assigned them to scan badges for.

 There will be a "Scan Attendees" button that will appear.
-Tapping that button will open up the scanner and then he/she can then point the device at the badge and it will register the attendee as checked in.
+Tapping that button will open up the scanner and then they can point the device at the badge and it will register the attendee as checked in.

-- Attendee Report: for each row, you'll see the attendee ID, first and last name, title, and company, as well as the Scanner User ID, as well as first and last name.
-You'll also see the Session ID that the attendee attended and the timestamp of the scan.
+- Attendees Scanned Report: for each row, you will see the attendee's first and last name, email address, title, and company, as well as the scanner's first and last name.
+You will also see the session that the attendee attended and the timestamp of the scan.
 The last column will show the raw data scanned from the badge.

-- Scanner Report: for each row, you'll see the ID of the scanner and their first and last name, as well as his/her email address.
-You'll see the session ID and session name for the session that they scanned for, and the number of badges that he/she scanned.
-The next column shows the number of unique attendees scanned by that individual.
-The final column shows the IDs of any badges that the scanner was unable to associate with an attendee in your CMS.
+- Scanners Report: for each row, you will see the scanner's first and last name, as well as their email address.
+You will see the session name for the session that they scanned for, the session start and end time, and the total number of badges they scanned.
+The next column shows the number of unique attendees scanned by that individual, and the final column shows the number of scans that the scanner was unable to associate with an attendee in the CMS.